A Harder-Narasimhan stratification of the $B_{dR}^+$-Grassmannian: Harder-Narasimhan-strata in flag varieties, and classical points

 The equivalence of (2) and (3) follows from Theorem \ref{thmcompDOR}. \end{proof}

 As an application we can determine the non-emptiness pattern for \hn strata in the sense of \cite{DOR}, for the case that $b=1$. \begin{prop} Let $\{\mu\}$ be a conjugacy class of \textit{not necessary minuscule} cocharacters of $G_{\overline F}$.
 Then the \hn stratum for some Harder-Narasimhan vector $\nu$ in $\Fl(G,\mu,1)$ in the sense of \cite{DOR} is non-empty if and only if $\nu=\nu_{b'}$ for some $[b']\in B(G,\mu)$ satisfying the following condition.
 There is a parabolic subgroup $P$ of $G$ with a Levi subgroup $M$ such that $[b']$ has a representative $b'_M$ in $M$ that is basic in $M$, and such that $P$ is the parabolic subgroup associated with $\nu_{b'_M}$.
-Furthermore, there is a $\lambda\in X_*(P)$ in the conjugacy class of $-\mu$ and such that $\kappa_M(b'_M)=\lambda^{\sharp_M}\in \pi_1(M)_{\Gamma}$. \end{prop} \begin{remark} \begin{enumerate} \item In \cite{Orlik06}, Orlik gave an analogous non-emptiness criterion for \hn strata in the sense of \cite{DOR} for $G=\GL_n$, and arbitrary $b$. \item We expect that for non-minuscule $\mu$, and already for $G=\GL_n$, the set of non-empty Harder-Narasimhan strata in $\Gr_{G,\mu}$ in our sense strictly contains the one for $\Fl(G,\mu)$ in the sense of \cite{DOR}. \end{enumerate} \end{remark}
+Furthermore, there is a $\lambda\in X_*(P)$ in the conjugacy class of $-\mu$ and such that $\kappa_M(b'_M)=\lambda^{\sharp_M}\in \pi_1(M)_{\Gamma}$. \end{prop} \begin{remark} \begin{enumerate} \item In \cite{Orlik06}, Orlik gave an analogous non-emptiness criterion for \hn strata in the sense of \cite{DOR} for $G=\GL_n$, and arbitrary $b$. \item For minuscule $\mu$, Theorem \ref{thmcompDOR} implies that $B(G,\mu)_{\HN}$ consists of those $[b']$ that satisfy the condition of Proposition \ref{propclpt}.
+We expect that for non-minuscule $\mu$, and already for $G=\GL_n$, the set of non-empty Harder-Narasimhan strata in $\Gr_{G,\mu}$ in our sense strictly contains the one for $\Fl(G,\mu)$ in the sense of \cite{DOR}. \end{enumerate} \end{remark}